amjith/advent-of-code-2022/index.md

 # Day 1

-Use `nim -c -r hello.nim` to compile and run at the same time.
+Use `nim c -r hello.nim` to compile and run at the same time.

+Use `inim` (installed by `nimble install inim`) for a repl.

 `sort()` is part of the `std/algorithm` module.
 `parseInt()` is part of `strutils` module.
-`

 `seq` is the equivalent of a list in python.
 An unbounded array.

+`let` is like `final` in some languages.
+You can assign to it once but can't change it.
+This is different from `const` because const requires things to be a value at compile time but `let` can assign dynamic things at runtime once but never change again.

 # Day 2